Introducing L26 · The Operating-Alphabet Benchmark

 What L26 measures

-A closed set is a finite inventory with a fixed boundary.
-The task is not to generate plausible units; it is to reproduce the exact set.
-L26 evaluates six operating alphabets, and reports every one on the same 26-point scale.
+An alphabet is a fixed, finished list — you either produce all of it or you don't.
+The task isn't to guess plausible-looking units; it's to reproduce the exact list.
+L26 evaluates six operating alphabets and reports every one on the same 26-point scale.

 TrackOperating alphabetInventory sizeStatus